Introduction to Lakes Online

 Continuing Education Credits

-The course has been approved for the following credits:
+The 2023 course was approved for the following credits:

 - 16 Michigan Department of Agriculture and Rural Development (MDARD) pesticide recertification credits (8 Commercial Core and 8 category 5 Aquatic)